Sharpham Meadow Natural Burial Ground Open Days

 Saturday 4 August - 11.00am onwards

-Visit and find out more about our breathtakingly-beautiful natural burial ground.
+Visit and find out more about our breathtakingly-beautiful natural burial ground on these Open Days.

 With stunning views of the River Dart, Dartmoor and the sea, across the South Hams Area of Outstanding Natural Beauty, Sharpham Meadow Natural Burial Ground offers an ecological alternative to traditional burial or cremation.